nexpy/nexpy/doc/source/pythongui.rst

 **Add Data**
     Adds data to the selected tree item.
 If the selected item is a group, the added data can be a group or field.
-If the selected item is a field, the added data is an attribute.
-The Add Data dialog allow the name, value and data type to be specified, if adding a field, and the name and group class if adding a group.
-The group class is specified through a dropdown menu of valid NeXus group classes.
+If the selected item is a field, the added data must be a field attribute.

+    When adding a field, the Add Data dialog allows the name, value and data type to be specified.
+A dropdown menu can be used to enter field names that are defined by the NeXus standard, but the user is free to enter alternative names.
 The value field can be any valid Python expression, including numpy functions such as np.linspace().

-    .. note:: Eventually, NeXpy will access the NXDL files that define valid NeXus groups and fields, ensuring that the added data conforms to the standard.
-At present, NeXpy ensures that the NeXus data are consistent with generic NeXus browsers, which is sufficient for private use of the data.
+    When adding a group, the Add Data dialog allows the name and class of the group to be specified.
+A dropdown menu display can be used to enter one of the defined NeXus classes.
+Those above the dashed line are valid in the context of the selected tree item, but any of the other classes can also be selected.

+    .. note:: If you click on the dropdown menus and hover over any item, a tooltip gives a description of its use.

 **Initialize Data**
-    Adds a NeXus field to the selected tree item.
-If the selected item is a group, the added data can be a group or field.
-If the selected item is a field, the added data is an attribute.
-The Add Data dialog allow the name, value and data type to be specified, if adding a field, and the name and group class if adding a group.
-The group class is specified through a dropdown menu of valid NeXus group classes.
-The value field can be any valid Python expression, including numpy functions such as np.linspace().
+    Adds a NeXus field to the selected tree item with the specified shape and data type, but without a predefined value.
+This is useful when creating large arrays that have to be entered as slabs.
+The shape box must contain a single integer, for a one-dimensional array, or a tuple (or list) of integers, for a multidimensional array.
+As with the 'Add Data' dialog, dropdown menus show the field names defined by the NeXus standard.

 **Rename Data**
     Renames the selected tree item.
+If the item is a group, its class can also be changed.
+Dropdown menus provide a list of valid group classes or field names defined by the NeXus standard.

     .. warning:: This action will be automatically saved to the NeXus file if it has been opened as read/write.